What are the differences between biological and chemical weapons?

 Can I get vaccinated against biological weapons -- anthrax, plague, smallpox, or other diseases -- that might be spread by terrorists?

-No. You can't get a prescription for a vaccine like other drugs; doctors and hospitals don't have vaccine supplies like they do for normal pharmaceuticals.
+No. Anthrax and smallpox vaccines are not available to the general public.
+Doctors and hospitals don't have vaccine supplies for these like they do for other viruses.
 They would be made available only in emergency situations and to those who would be most likely to be exposed.